 Exhibition in Museum Waelstee

-The current exhibition (2025) has ended, and a new one will open in 2026.
+The current exhibition (2025) has ended; a new exhibition will be on display in 2026.
 You are very welcome to come and take a look.
-And while you're there, enjoy a cup of coffee and a delicious piece of Texel cake!
-Opening hours: Tuesday through Saturday, 10:00 AM - 5:00 PM.
-Sundays and public holidays, 1:30 PM - 5:00 PM.
+And while you are here, enjoy a cup of coffee with a delicious piece of Texel cake!
+The museum is currently closed; we expect to open in mid-June 2026.
+Opening hours: Tuesday to Saturday 10:00 AM - 5:00 PM.
+Sundays and public holidays from 1:30 PM - 5:00 PM.
 Closed on Mondays.

 Practical